TobikoData/sqlmesh/docs/quickstart/ui.md

 1. Project directory allows navigation of project directories and files.
 2. Editor tabs displays open code editors.
 3. Code editor allows viewing and editing code files.
 4. Inspector provides settings and information based on recent actions and the currently active pane.
-5. Details displays results of queries.
+(Note: inspector pane is collapsed by default.
+Expand it by clicking the hamburger button at the top of the collapsed pane - see previous image.)
+5. Details displays column-level lineage for models open in the editor and results of queries.
+(Note: details pane is collapsed by default.
+It will automatically expand upon opening a model in the editor or running a query.)

 ![SQLMesh web UI panes](./ui/ui-quickstart_ui-startup-panes.png)

-It also contains six buttons:
+It also contains nine buttons:

+1. Toggle Editor/Docs/Errors toggles among the Code Editor (default), Docs, and Errors views.
+Errors view is only available if an error has occurred.
+2. History navigation returns to previous views, similar to the back button in a web browser.
-1. Add new tab opens a new code editor window.
+3. Add new tab opens a new code editor window.
-2. Toggle Editor/Docs view toggles between the Code Editor (default) and Docs views.
-3. Run plan command executes the [`sqlmesh plan` command](../reference/cli.md#plan).
+4. Run plan command executes the [`sqlmesh plan` command](../reference/cli.md#plan).
+5. Documentation links to the SQLMesh documentation website.
+6. The crescent moon toggles between page light and dark modes.
-4. Run query command executes the [`sqlmesh fetchdf` command](../reference/cli.md#fetchdf).
+7. Run SQL query executes the [`sqlmesh fetchdf` command](../reference/cli.md#fetchdf).
-5. Format SQL query reformats the SQL query using SQLGlot's pretty layout.
+8. Format SQL query reformats a SQL query using SQLGlot's pretty layout.
-6. Change SQL dialect specifies the SQL dialect of the current tab for custom SQL queries.
+9. Change SQL dialect specifies the SQL dialect of the current tab for custom SQL queries.
 It does not affect the SQL dialect for the project.

 ![SQLMesh web UI buttons](./ui/ui-quickstart_ui-startup-buttons.png)

-The default view contains three status indicators:
+The default view contains four status indicators:

 1. Editor tab language displays the programming language of the current code editor tab (SQL or Python).
+2. Current environment displays the currently selected environment
-2. Change indicator displays a summary of the changes in the most recently run SQLMesh plan.
+3. Change indicator displays a summary of the changes in the project files relative to the most recently run SQLMesh plan in the selected environment.
-3. Error indicator displays the count of errors that occurred in the most recently run SQLMesh plan.
+4. Error indicator displays the count of errors in the project.

 ![SQLMesh web UI status indicators](./ui/ui-quickstart_ui-startup-status.png)